-Careful placement of objects in memory can lead to very efficient application operation.
-This result is because of the data access speed improvements associated with data accessed in L2 and L1 caches.
-These two caches typically access data an order of magnitude faster than data in main memory, so keeping data cache-resident is an obvious performance improvement.
-This section of the course discusses what a developer can do to increase the likelihood of data residing in cache.
+The careful placement of objects in memory can lead to efficient application operation because of the data access speed improvements that are associated with data accessed in the first and second level caches.
+These two caches provide data to the CPU faster than data in main memory, so keeping data cache-resident is an obvious performance improvement.
+This section of the course discusses what a developer can do to increase the likelihood that data resides in cache.

 A quick survey of common data usage scenarios is the most effective means of determining what is necessary to allow data to reside in cache in those situations.
-One primary data structure used in applications is the linked list.
+One primary data structure that is used in applications is the linked list.
 Linked lists are used when the overall length of a set of objects is not known or when frequent reordering of those objects is necessary.
-This means that a set of discontinuous (unlike arrays that are a continuous segment of memory) data structures in memory is necessary.
+This means that a set of discontinuous data structures in memory (unlike arrays that are a continuous segment of memory) is necessary.
 Given that, and the usage scenario of walking the list to find a particular element, how can a developer ensure that the list is as cache-resident as possible?

-Many techniques exist to solve this problem, but most involve a developer managing memory explicitly.
+Many techniques exist to solve this problem, but most require that a developer manage memory explicitly.
 If each time a new list element is required, a new list structure is obtained via malloc() or new, the list is likely to be fragmented or spread around memory in a way such that two list elements are far apart, and unlikely to be cached.
-The solution to this problem is to create a routine that pre-creates a number of list elements close together in memory, then hands them to the application when a new one is required.
-This pre-allocated set of elements is known as a pool and is managed explicitly by a set of routines created expressly for that purpose.
+The solution to this problem is to create a routine that creates a number of list elements close together in memory, then hands them to the application when a new one is required.
+This allocated set of elements is known as a pool and is managed explicitly by a set of routines created expressly for that purpose.
 For example, in C, a suite of functions such as the following would be created: